 “You were right, Jill.
-We need pizza,” and we’re off to ‘Noch’s.
+We need pizza,” and we are off to ‘Noch’s.
 I make sure to sit with Jack and ignore Minehan.
 David recognizes I have returned from LA straighter than when I left.
-I’m forced to perform drama control while David cares less.
+I am forced to perform drama control while David can care less.
 He knows Jack needs to make a scene over past slights and insults.
-David sits there smirking, while the 3D girls think he’s so immature.
+David sits there smirking, while the 3D girls think he is so immature.
 My return upsets the emotional balance that is always slightly precarious.
 Only Carol sides with Minehan.
 It pleases me that their normal romance is proceeding on course.
 Maybe he can spend the night in her room while I cure Jack with mad crazy fucking.
 I whisper that plan in Jack’s ear, feeling his body posture relax and become slightly aroused.
 I move over and whisper my plan to Minehan who instantly recognizes its possibilities.
-He is still 17 and hasn’t sealed the deal with Carol yet.
-He doesn’t need encouragement to try.
+He is still 17 and has yet to seal the deal with Carol.
+He does not need encouragement.

 We all walk back to Mower.
 Pizza reduces all the tension around my return.
-I have an arm around Jack and the other around Jill.
-She’s still confused by our kiss.
+I have one arm around Jack and the other around Jill.
+She is still confused by our kiss.
 Romance is a tricky story that needs a proper ending.
-She knows I’m ending the evening with Jack.
-It’s what she wants, except for some nagging need in her subconscious which she isn’t ready to explore.
+She knows I am ending the evening with Jack.
+It is what she wants, except for some nagging need in her subconscious which she is not ready to explore.

 “Yes, Tim.
 I’m sorry.”

 “Why don’t you trust me.
 What have I done to make you doubt me?”

 “I was so hurt when you didn’t come to The Game.”